calvin-cs262-fall2021-teamE/Service/README.md

 * c.
 This is a RESTful data service because it is based on HTTP methods to access data using GET, POST, PUT and DELETE.
 It is a stateless and client-server application.
 It separates the UI from the server system.

 * d.
-There is no evidence of impedance mismatch in our implementation.
+There is impedance mismatch in our implementation.